adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/carousel/v1/carousel/README.md

 ### Edit Dialog Properties
 The edit dialog allows editing of Carousel slides (adding, removing, deleting, naming, re-ordering).

+## Client Libraries
+The component provides a `core.wcm.components.carousel.v1` client library category that contains a recommended base CSS styling and JavaScript component.
+It should be added to a relevant site client library using the `embed` property.

 ## BEM Description
 ```
 BLOCK cmp-carousel